Celebrating Earth Day

 Experiencing Earth Day last week in Switzerland was striking to me.

-I say that, not because I don’t care about the earth, but because experiencing Earth Day in Switzerland is more of a daily way of life, and less about something to be used for political power, making a point, or making a lot of money.
+I say that not because I don’t care about the earth but because experiencing Earth Day in Switzerland is more of a daily way of life and less about something to be used for political power, making a point, or making a lot of money.

 One of the most noticeable things about walking around the streets of Switzerland is its cleanliness.
-We live outside the capital city of Bern, and at least once a week I bring the boys into the city to either see Amy at work or go to one of the markets.
-Inevitably, the city always looks the same, clean.
-(Until of course the Illig Boys come into town and we drop everything we have in our hands.
-My boys unfortunately take after me, clumsiness doesn’t fall far from the tree.
+We live outside the capital city of Bern, and at least once a week, I bring the boys into the city to either see Amy at work or go to one of the markets.
+Inevitably, the city always looks the same: clean.
+(Until, of course, the Illig Boys come into town, and we drop everything we have in our hands.
+My boys, unfortunately, take after me; clumsiness doesn’t fall far from the tree.
 Consequently, we spend most of our time picking things up.
 At least they are learning by doing…a silver lining in our clumsiness!!)

 It wasn’t until I moved here that I realized how much I threw things away in the garbage.
 I didn’t necessarily mean to.
 I just didn’t think about it much.
 In our village, the garbage is picked up twice a week.
 You buy the garbage bags from the grocery store by size, either 35L or 60L respectively.
 Then you buy the corresponding stickers to match.
 This is where the cost piles up.
-If we use two bags every pickup we end up going through stickers pretty quickly and therefore spending a lot of money on garbage.
-As a result, we have quickly learned to be careful what we throw away, what we recycle, and what we can reuse.
-It must be working because the trunk of our car has been full the last two trips to the recycling center.

 The gift we call earth.